Nandinikorlakanti/interactive-prompt-playground/README.md

 ### Prerequisites

 - Node.js and npm installed
-- OpenAI API key (do not expose it in code)
+- Gemini API key (do not expose it in code)

 ### Setup